 Debnams Road, Rotherhithe New Road, London SE16

-One of a large number of utilitarian church designs built in the early 20th century under the patronage of Miss Frances Ellis.
+One of a large number of utilitarian church designs built in the early twentieth century under the patronage of Miss Frances Ellis.
 Its brick industrial character sits well in its railway-side setting.
 The building has the trademark Miss Ellis circular window and, like other Tasker churches at Stockwell and Catford, is built on a Greek cross plan.
 There are no furnishings of particular note.

 The building is very similar to Tasker’s church at Catford (qv), also built under the patronage of Miss Ellis.
 On plan it is a Greek cross within a square, with chapels in the re-entrants on the east side and entrance lobbies on the west.
 The building is in a utilitarian sub-Romanesque style, incorporating a circular window, which seems to have been favoured by Miss Ellis and her architects.
 It is faced in London stock brick, with slate roofs.
 The contemporary presbytery is attached to the church to the north There are two entrances to the church on the street frontage, one in each of the re- entrants.
 Each entrance has recessed modern doors with a segmental pediment over.
 The main feature of the front elevation is the large circular window in the centre, with mullioned and transomed subdivisions.